 Eggnog Sheet Cake

-If you want more options for holiday cake, be sure to check out some of my favorites like Christmas Eve Cake, Gingerbread Snack Cake, or Whimsical North Pole Cupcakes.
+If you want more holiday cake recipes, be sure to check out some of my favorites like Christmas Eve Cake, Festive Gingerbread Snack Cake Without Frosting, or Whimsical North Pole Cupcakes.

 Why You’ll Love This Recipe